Cuban blogger arrested ahead of Spanish activist's trial

 "I have lost many things in these two months ... .
 I am sorry," said Carromero, who wore casual clothes and had his head shaved.

-Near the end of Friday's proceedings, prosecutor Isabel Barzaga asked the court to sentence the 26-year-old Spaniard, who has been jailed since the accident, to seven years in prison.
+News reports have said the 26-year-old Spaniard, who has been jailed since the accident, faces seven years in prison.

-"We are in the presence of a person truly reckless," she said referring to his driving.

 Paya was awarded the Sakharov Prize for Freedom of Thought by the European Parliament in 2002 for his Varela Project to bring democratic reform to Cuba's one-party system.